 Closure of an atrial septal defect (ASD)

 An atrial septal defect is an opening between the left and right atria.
 In normal circumstances, this opening is closed during the development of the embryo.
 Such a defect may result in overload of the right atrium and high blood pressure in the lungs.
-In the long term, heart rhythm disturbances may result too.
+In the long term, this can also cause rhythm disorders.

-You are admitted to the Cardiology Department.
-You need to have fasted: that means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
+You will be admitted to the Cardiology Department.
+You need to be fasting: that means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
 Medication may be taken as agreed with the physician.

-You will be given a gown to wear.
+You will be given a surgical gown.
 Blood samples will be collected.
 The nurse will place an IV line in your arm to administer medication later.

-You take place on the examination table.
+You will be placed on the treatment table.
 Adhesive electrodes are placed to monitor your heart rhythm.
-You will be given antibiotics through the IV drip as protection against infection.
+You will be given antibiotics through the IV as protection against infection.

-The anaesthetist will prepare you for and then administer the anaesthesia.
+The anaesthetist will prepare you for the anaesthesia and then administer it.
 A tube will be placed in your throat to help you breathe.
 You will be covered with a sterile sheet.
 A probe will be inserted in the oesophagus to support the procedure.

 Complications are extremely rare but may have serious consequences.
 Some possible complications include:

 Once the device is placed, it will be covered with the patient’s own heart tissue.
 The enlargement of the right atrium can now begin to resolve.

 Supervising author: Dr Provenier Frank